backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

     {'C': 10.0, 'max_iter': 2000, 'penalty': 'l2', 'solver': 'liblinear'}

-Using l2 regularization results in a slighly better performing model, and the higher value for the parameter 'C' means less regularization was needed.
-To me, both of these results are indicative of successful feature selection!
+Using l2 regularization results in a slighly better performing model, and the higher values for the parameter 'C' imply that less regularization was needed.
+To me, these results are indicative of successful feature selection!
 Now I'll focus in on finding the best value for C.